lucasjmagee/Neuron-Fragment-DM-Skeletonization/README.md

 #### Description

-Compute persistence diagram of likelihood image (only on regions with greater pixel value than 31, the likelihood minimum)
+Compute persistence diagram of likelihood image (only on regions with greater pixel value than 31, the likelihood minimum).
+The program is a modified version of the code found at (https://github.com/DIPHA/dipha).

 #### Python Function